 # AI Business Viability Analysis: Will Your Business Idea Survive the Market?

 According to Harvard Business School research, 75% of venture-backed startups fail, and the primary reason is not lack of innovation but lack of business model viability.
-Founders build products customers want but can't figure out how to monetize them profitably.
+Founders build products customers want but cannot monetize profitably.
+A rigorous business viability analysis catches this gap before you invest years of your life into it.

 What Is Business Viability Analysis?